Ruth-Mottram/polar-climate-science/_pages/home.md

 </div>

-We are currently building up our instruments right in the center of Munich, in the *Sommerfeldkeller*, where Sommerfeld and Röntgen worked.
-We will exchange ideas with world class groups working in quantum physics, cold-atom many-body physics, and 2d quantum materials.
-We are also a proud member of the [SuperC consortium](https://superc2033.com/our-team/).

-**We are looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)](https://www.allanlab.org/vacancies) **!**
+We are currently building up our team at DMI in the heart of Copenhagen.
+We are not currently recruiting, but we welcome visiting scientists ans have an active programme of seminars focused on Earth system processes, particularly those relevant in the Polar regions.
+Get in touch if you'd liek to join the list or give a seminar.